New Patients (479) 323-3011

 Missing Teeth Rogers, AR

 Dr. Heather Adams is a general dentist trained in implant dentistry and restorative procedures.
 She aims to provide the most natural options for replacing missing teeth.
 Dr. Adams uses implant dentistry to help patients restore their smiles after tooth loss.
-Dental implant-supported restorations offer patients improved function and aesthetics with stable, secure results.
+Dental implant-supported restorations offer improved function and aesthetics with stable, secure results.

 Missing Teeth in Rogers AR

-The Health Risks of Missing Teeth
+The Health Risks of Missing Teeth in Rogers, AR

 Over time, the bone tissues begin to break down.
 This can cause facial sagging and bone loss.
 Your teeth are more likely to shift, become loose, or even fall out.